 5. Be Smart About Using AI

 We’re living in the digital age, and as an engineering student, you have access to some incredible tools.
-Let’s talk about the most obvious digital tool that
+Let’s talk about the most obvious digital tool that many first year engineering students are likely to misuse: AI.

 AI tools are everywhere, and as an engineering student, it’s tempting to lean on them for quick solutions.
 But here’s the bottom line: use AI as a tutor, not your replacement.